 The region of Madrid has two groups of materials, distinguished as

 - The igneous and metamorphic rocks of the Guadarrama Mountains in the north and north-west, that provides the widest varieties of granite, slate and porphyry;

-- The sedimentary rocks, comprising Cretaceous limestones and Dolostone in the north, Miocene limestones in the south east and Flint near the city of Menduina.
+The sedimentary rocks, comprising Cretaceous limestones and Dolostone in the north, Miocene limestones in the south-east and Flint near the city of Medina.